jinn-ee/jinn-ee.github.io/content/en/_index.md

           icon: map-location-dot
           icon_pack: fas
         - name: E-Commerce Development
-          description: Experience the security and sales-boosting power of a higly functional online store and see your profits skyrocket
+          description: Experience the security and sales-boosting power of a highly functional online store and see your profits skyrocket
           icon: wordpress-simple
           icon_pack: fab
         - name: Conversion Optimization